cheatsheet1999/FrontEndCollection/Interview/React Interview.md

 2. Redux is a solution for global state management, allowing us to pass data without the need to pass props through every level (aka props drilling)

+## 20. What are main parts of Redux?
+### Actions
+- Actions are plain Javascript objects with type property to indicate what type of action is being performed.
+- Actions are dispatched to the central store using store.dispatch()
+- Actions are usually created by Action Creator functions, which given some input generates the corresponding action.

+### Reducers
+- Reducers are functions that take an Action and a current state and returns the resulting state.
+- Reducers must be pure functions and have no side effects.

+### Store
+- The Store is the central object that maintains and updates the application state.
+- The Store also handles the registration and unregistering of listeners.